 The Montaro is perfect for the adventure seeker after a whole load of shredding or the everyday shredder.
 We love it for short riding around the local trails or on technical terrain that takes hours.
 We also recommend it for enduro-style riding, which includes mellow climbing and racing down speedy descents.
 The visor's hinge allows you to push it high on the helmet so you can slip goggles below it, and rubberized material around the rear vents helps keep goggle bands from slipping (and also holds your sunglasses securely when you tuck the arms into the rear vents).
 The Montaro is not a downhill helmet, but those considerations make it appropriate for some enduro races and rowdy descents if you're climbing to the top.

 If you are new to the mountain bike world and have the funds to purchase the Montaro, we say go for it.
-If you're looking for something that is a touch more wallet-friendly, we'd recommend the lower cost Giro Hex or Chronicle.
-The only feature that you are not receiving with the Hex is MIPS, which we'd highly suggest for riders all of all abilities.
+If you're looking for something that is a touch more wallet-friendly, we'd recommend the lower cost Bell Hela Joy Ride or Giro Chronicle.

 OutdoorGearLab Member Reviews